focardozom/gp/README.md

 Project Link: [https://github.com/focardozom/gp](https://github.com/focardozom/gp)

+> :warning: **NOTE: This project is currently in development mode.**

-**Please note that this project is a work in progress.
+*Please note that this project is a work in progress.
 It is evolving and will continue to do so with ongoing learning and understanding.
 I welcome suggestions and contributions to enhance our collective knowledge on this topic.*

+## References

+This is a detailed list of references that we've used throughout this project.
+These references include research papers, tutorials, and other helpful resources related to Gaussian Processes and their applications.

+Please check out our References document for more information.

+REFERENCES.md